Palmdale Transportation Center: Future connections

 A multi-modal high-speed rail station just south of the existing station is designated as a stop on the planned California High-Speed Rail line from San Francisco to Los Angeles.
-It is also proposed as a stop on the planned Brightline West high-speed rail line to Las Vegas.
+It is also proposed as a stop on the planned Brightline West high-speed rail line to Las Vegas, but not in the first phase of the project.